 Section 1.
-Rules and Regulations.
-The Board of Directors shall have the power to make reasonable rules and regulations consistent with these Bylaws.
+Rules and Regulations: The Board of Directors shall have the power to make reasonable rules and regulations consistent with these Bylaws.

 Section 2.
-Amendment.
-These Bylaws may be amended, or repealed and new Bylaws adopted in accordance with the California Nonprofit Public Benefit Corporation Law by a two-thirds (2/3) majority vote of the total number of Directors as specified in Article IV, Section 2.
+Amendment: These Bylaws may be amended or repealed, and new Bylaws adopted in accordance with the California Nonprofit Public Benefit Corporation Law by a two-thirds (2/3) majority vote of the total number of Directors as specified in Article IV, Section 2.
 Vacancies will be counted as voting "against" the proposed changes.
-Notice of proposed amendments shall be posted on the Corporation's website, if one exists, and published in any general circulation community newspaper serving the Bankers Hill, Five Points/International Restaurant Row, Hillcrest, and Mission Hills communities.
-Said notice shall be in a display ad format of at least one-quarter of a page.
-All notices must be distributed, posted, and published at least 14 days but no more than 30 days prior to the meeting where action will take place on the proposed Bylaw change(s).
-Such notice shall specifically and clearly state the time, date, and place of the meeting, the proposed amendment(s) and the reason(s) for it (them).
-It shall also explain to the public how it may communicate to the Board of Directors on the proposed amendment(s).
+Notice of proposed amendments shall be posted on the Corporation's website if one exists.

 Section 3.
-No Personal Interest.
-No Director shall have any personal, proprietary, or beneficial interest in the property of the Corporation, either during its corporate existence or after the termination thereof by dissolution or otherwise.
+No Personal Interest: No Director shall have any personal, proprietary, or beneficial interest in the property of the Corporation, either during its corporate existence or after the termination thereof by dissolution or otherwise.

 Section 4.
-Dedication of Assets.
-The properties and assets of this non-for-profit corporation are irrevocably dedicated to charitable purposes.
-No part of the net earnings, properties, or assets of Corporation, on dissolution or otherwise, shall inure to the benefit of any private person or individual, or any director or officer of this Corporation.
-On liquidation or dissolution, all remaining property and assets of the Corporation shall be distributed and paid over to an organization dedicated to the charitable purposes which has established its tax-exempt status under Section 501(c)(3) of the Internal Revenue Code.
+Dedication of Assets: The properties and assets of this non-for-profit corporation are irrevocably dedicated to charitable purposes.
+No part of the net earnings, properties, or assets of the Corporation, on dissolution or otherwise, shall inure to the benefit of any private person or individual, or any director or officer of this Corporation.
+On liquidation or dissolution, all remaining property and assets of the Corporation shall be distributed and paid over to an organization dedicated to the charitable purposes which has established its tax-exempt status under Section 501 of the Internal Revenue Code.

 Section 5.
-Proceedings.
-All meetings shall be conducted in accordance with the most recently revised edition of Robert's Rules of Order.
+Proceedings: All meetings shall be conducted in accordance with the most recently revised edition of Robert's Rules of Order.
 If the Bylaws are in disagreement with Robert's Rules of Order, the Bylaws shall prevail.

 Section 6.
-Public Meetings.
-All meetings shall be public as required under the Ralph M. Brown Act except those meetings devoted to confidential matters, such as litigation or personnel, which may be conducted in closed session in accordance with the Ralph M. Brown Act.
+Public Meetings: All meetings shall be public as required under the Ralph M. Brown Act except those meetings devoted to confidential matters, such as litigation or personnel, which may be conducted in closed session in accordance with the Ralph M. Brown Act.